Build Introduction

 Wrath of the Berserker as needed to kill tougher enemies

-However things get a bit more complex if you come across Earthstriker’s Aspect which is recommended in our gear section above.
-This guarantees an Overpower that deals extra damage after swapping 8 times allowing us to plan our huge
+However, things get a bit more complex if you come across Earthstriker’s Aspect, which is recommended in our gear section above.
+This guarantees an Overpower that deals extra damage after swapping 8 times, allowing us to plan our huge

 Hammer of the Ancients.
 Once this aspect is acquired, make sure we’re assigning

-Lunging Strike to the Dual-Wield Weapons,
+Lunging Strike to the Dual-Wield Weapons;

-Hammer of the Ancients can’t be assigned it stays on the Two-Handed Bludgeoning Weapons, but we change our assignment for
+Hammer of the Ancients can’t be assigned; it stays on the Two-Handed Bludgeoning Weapons, but we change our assignment for

-Charge to two-handed slashing weapon so we get yet another weapon swap letting us reach this bonus faster for more efficient demon slaying.
+Charge to a two-handed slashing weapon so we get yet another weapon swap letting us reach this bonus faster for more efficient demon slaying.

 Berserking